ssmythe/learn_mandarin_chinese/README.md

 The basic phases are:

-- Listen to the Dialog
+- Listen to the Dialog (3 to 10 minutes)
-- Writing the Characters
+- Writing the Characters (1.5 to 3 hours)
-- Deep Study the Vocabulary
+- Deep Study the Vocabulary (2 to 10 hours)
-- Translate the Dialog
+- Translate the Dialog (5 to 30 minutes)
-- Deep Study the Grammar
+- Deep Study the Grammar (2 to 6 hours)
-- Go through the Exercises
+- Go through the Exercises (30 minutes to 2 hours)

 Each lesson is broken into two dialog sections, each with their own vocabulary and grammar sections.

+A single pass through a section can take anywhere from an estimated 7 to 22 hours.
+A whole lesson can take anywhere from an estimated 14 to 44 hours.

 Go through the following steps for each dialog section in each Lesson...